 Repeaters MUST NOT be used as “chatter channels”, as this can interrupt urgent safety message handling and is illegal under the ACMA legislation.

 It is good boating practice to teach these basic principles of marine radio to others who go boating with you.
-Better still, encourage them to enrol with you in a Marine Radio Operators Certificate of Proficiency course.
+Better still, encourage them to enrol with you in a SROCP or LROCP course.